CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 M = assembleMassMatrix(ctx)
 λ, v = eigs(-K,M,which=:SM);
 ```
-Here we have a time-dependent velocity field that describes the rotating double gyre dynamical system, this velocity field is given by the `rot_double_gyre` function.
+Here we have a time-dependent velocity field that describes the [Rotating Double Gyre](@ref) dynamical system, this velocity field is given by the `rot_double_gyre` function.
 The second argument to `mean_diff_tensor` are the times at which we average the pullback diffusion tensors.
 The third parameter is the δ used for the finite-difference scheme, `tolerance` is passed to the ODE solver from [DifferentialEquations.jl](http://juliadiffeq.org/).
 In the above, `A(x)` approximates the mean diffusion tensor given by

 $A(x) = \sum_{t \in \mathcal T}(D\Phi^t(x))^{-1} (D\Phi^t x)^{-T}$